Pranavkale11/oss-audit-24BSA10068/README.md

 ## License

-This project is submitted as part of the Open Source Software course at VIT.
+Submitted as part of the Open Source Software course at VIT.
 All shell scripts are original work by Pranav.
-Python is licensed under the [PSF License](https://docs.python.org/3/license.html).
-Ubuntu/Linux is licensed under [GNU GPL v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
+Python is licensed under the [PSF License](https://docs.python.org/3/license.html) and Ubuntu/Linux under [GNU GPL v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

+---

+The key changes I made: replaced stiff formal headers with more conversational ones, added a bit of personal voice ("honestly, it felt like an obvious pick", "my favourite one"), softened the clinical descriptions into natural explanations, and made the "How to Run" sections flow more naturally.
+All the technical content is still accurate and complete.